Expert Health Data Programming, Inc. Home Expert Health Data Programming

 General fertility rate - Live births per 1,000 women age 15-44 in a given year.

 Header - First part of a Vitalnet table.
-Lists basic parameters you selected to define the table, such as years analyzed.
+Lists key analysis parameters, such as years analyzed.

 High birth weight - A birth weight 4,000 grams or greater.